Subscribe to our blog to get articles delivered directly to your inbox

 • Black, squishy roots are an absolute sign of root rot for the Phalaenopsis orchid.

-How to avoid root rot in Phalaenopsis orchids.
+How to avoid root rot in Phalaenopsis orchids

-• If the orchid is in the wrong potting media, then repotting it using proper orchid material is crucial.
+If your orchid is in the wrong potting media, then repotting it using proper orchid material is crucial.
+It is also important to never let orchids sit in water.